Boudoir Posing Guide

 A few poses to try

 Follow the examples below and you will become a master at posing.
-This is just to get you started, feel free to create poses of your own!
+This is just to get you started, feel free to create a few poses of your own!